krutika123-ak/Netflix_Postgressql_project/README.md

 	select * from netflix;

-	select count(*) as total_count
-	from netflix;

-	-- 15 business problems to solve
+# -- 15 business problems to solve

---1. count the number of movies and tv shows
+# 1. count the number of movies and tv shows
 	select distinct type ,
 	count(*) as total_count from netflix
 	group by type;

--- 2 . find the most common rating for movies and tv shows
+# 2 . find the most common rating for movies and tv shows

 	select type,count(*) as total_content
 	from netflix